-It was all a little strange and more so as to why a random man I had never heard of, would attack me.
+It was all a little strange and more as to why a random man I had never heard of would attack me.

-No more was said and I discouraged them talking about it further by not asking them anymore, even though I was curious.
+No more was said, and I discouraged them from talking about it further by not asking them anymore, even though I was curious.
 I was also still a little afraid.

 On Saturday I was cooking a lasagne.
-We were going to have a girly night with wine and a rom-com.
+We would have a girly night with wine and a rom-com.

 Suddenly, all hell let loose as I heard a roar and a screech from behind me.
-At the same time the big man, Adam Reece appeared almost flying through the air towards me.
+At the same time the big man, Adam Reece, appeared almost flying towards me.
 His face was scrunched up in, what?
 Alarm?
 Anger?
 In that instant, I couldn’t tell.
 I could just hear him roar and that terrible noise behind me.

 His arms engulfed me before I could react, and as if by slow motion, we flew through the air before slamming to the ground.
 That was the last thing I remember.

-When I came round I was instantly aware that something was wrong.
+When I came round, I knew instantly that something was wrong.
 I couldn’t move my head and my neck was sore.
 My right arm felt wrong, heavy, and my shoulder didn’t feel right either.